Borny/burpees-ng/Angular-doc.md

-Binding
-Property binding	[ChildPropertyName]="parentPropertyName"
-Two way data binding	[(ngModel)]="twoWayDataBinding" Event binding	(event)="eventBinding"
-Directives
-Structural directives	"Removes/replace element from the DOM :
-*ngIf, *ngFor"
-Attribute directives	"Changes/modifies elements from the DOM : ngStyle, ngClass"
-@HostListener	"Best way to build a directive and listen to event using Renderer2 and ElementRef"
-@HostBinding	"Replaces the use of Renderer2
-"						"REACTIVE PROGRAMMING:
-ASYNCHRONOUS PROGRAMMING ???
-SUBSCRIBING TO AN EVENT AND NOT WAITING FOR IT HAPPEN..."

 Services
 Declared in the app.module : 	can be accessed by all components/services/directives Declared in the app.component : 	can be accessed by all components but not the services